awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file-structure-hooks.md

   `C:\ProgramData\Amazon\CodeDeploy\deployment-instructions` folder on Windows Server Amazon EC2 instances\.

-  To troubleshoot a deployment that fails during the `ApplicationStop` deployment lifecycle event, see [Troubleshooting failed ApplicationStop, BeforeBlockTraffic, and AfterBlockTraffic deployment lifecycle events](troubleshooting-deployments.md#troubleshooting-deployments-lifecycle-event-failures)\.
+  To troubleshoot a deployment that fails during the `ApplicationStop` deployment lifecycle event, see [Troubleshooting a failed ApplicationStop, BeforeBlockTraffic, or AfterBlockTraffic deployment lifecycle event](troubleshooting-deployments.md#troubleshooting-deployments-lifecycle-event-failures)\.
 + `DownloadBundle` – During this deployment lifecycle event, the CodeDeploy agent copies the application revision files to a temporary location:

   `/opt/codedeploy-agent/deployment-root/deployment-group-id/deployment-id/deployment-archive` folder on Amazon Linux, Ubuntu Server, and RHEL Amazon EC2 instances\.